Greg Matthews: Breakthrough as International Cricketer: Australia vs New Zealand 1985–86

 Matthews started the 1985–86 summer well with 184 against Tasmania.
 He then took 5–22 against Victoria.

 "I'm a little older now, I'm more hungry for success and have a little more experience on my side in how I conduct myself", he said.

 Matthews was picked to play the First Test against New Zealand at the Woolloongabba.
 The selection choice came down to Matthews and Simon O'Donnell—Matthews was picked, with O'Donnell 12th man.

 This test saw Australia lose their third Test in a row by an innings as Richard Hadlee took 15/123.
 Matthews was Australian's best bowler (3/110) and joined the Australian captain Allan Border at 67/5 in the second innings with 307 runs required to make New Zealand bat again.
 He made his first Test century—115 off 229 balls with 10 fours and a six—and most of the 197 runs added with Border (152), a record sixth wicket stand for Australia against New Zealand.

-"I was really disappointed at get ting out", he said.
+"I was really disappointed at getting out", he said.
 "I felt as if I'd let the team down with just four overs to go and I'd wanted to see it through.
 Allan and I were confident we could play through tomorrow.
 We certainly felt that we could save the game."

 This was backed up with 111 for NSW against New Zealand then 50 and 32 in the Second Test at Sydney, which Australia won by 4 wickets.

 In the third test he scored 34 and 14 as Australia lost.
 He was second in the Australian series batting averages after the captain with 247 runs (41.16).

-Alan Border was greatly pleased with Matthews performances that summer saying "Once he didn't feel part of the team, he fell he was a different sort of a character and others reacted that way to him.
+Allan Border was greatly pleased with Matthews performances that summer saying "Once he didn't feel part of the team, he fell he was a different sort of a character and others reacted that way to him.
 Now he feels accepted – his idiosyncrasies are not him being smart, we have found, and he now feels part of us."